 2014 tickets were not required, but if you pre-purchased a ‘Ticket to Darkness’ you could skip the line and collect your glass and ten tokens.
 Walk-ins were welcome, as long as there were tasting glasses remaining.

 In 2015, Fort George capped attendance and mailed out custom, hand addressed cards to ticket purchasers.
 Minors and non-drinkers were still allowed, with purchase of a non-drinking ticket.
 This Ticket to Darkness assured the card bearer a festival glass and 10 tasting tokens.
 Additional tasting tokens are always available at the festival.
 The festival fell on Valentine’s Day, and the stout love was overflowing.

 Starting in 2016, ticket sales moved online through Eventbrite.
-Attendance was capped, with available ticket numbers actually going down in the last few years.
-However, the stout and entertainment only got bolder.
+And with a capped attendance and fewer available tickets to maximize the stout experience for all attendees, the stout and entertainment only got bolder.
 Every year more craftspeople, more musicians, and more rare stouts are added.
-This year you can look forward to expanded areas on 14th Street (with an additional 20-tap trailer) and onto the 2nd story deck.
-PORCUS! returns, along with added food tent options on the block.
-And, of course, there’s the ever-growing stout list.
-It’s up to 65 right now, but there are still a few days left.
-Better prepare yourself for the darkness.
+In 2017, the festival expanded onto 14th Street (with an additional 20-tap trailer) and onto the 2nd story deck of the Pizzeria.

 Festival of Dark Arts in 2017.